Mera Peak and Island Peak Climbing via Amphu Laptcha Pass

 -

-Practice hikes with a loaded backpack
+Practice hikes carrying a loaded backpack

 -

-Prior experience above 4,500 meters if possible
+Prior experience above 4,500 meters whenever possible

 Food, Accommodation, and Camping